open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/register-cluster.md

 kubectl get managedcluster
 ```

-Next approve the csr and set managecluster to be accepcted by hub with the following command
+Next approve the csr and set managecluster to be accepted by hub with the following command

 ```
 kubectl certificate approve {csr name}